 In a more relaxed setting, your contacts may expect you to give more information about your career, interests or hobbies.

 Example: “Nice to meet you.
 My name is Laticia.
 I’m the new graphic designer.
 I worked at PQR Company for two years before joining this company.
 Outside of work, I enjoy doing yoga and going to the beach.”

-In addition, the way you make introductions could depend on your role in the company and the people you are addressing.
-As a manager, introducing yourself properly to a new team can help you gain your team members’ respect and establish yourself as a leader.
+In addition, the way you make introductions could depend on your role in the company and who you are addressing.
+As a manager, introducing yourself properly to your new team can help gain their respect and establish yourself as a leader.
 In some cases, you may find it more appropriate to give a longer introduction.

 Example: “Hi everybody, my name is Jack Chou, your new event marketing manager.
 I have 10 years of experience marketing a wide array of events, from conferences to fundraisers.
 I am good at getting the right people and the right ideas in a particular venue.
 However, I cannot produce great marketing results all by myself, which is why I need your utmost commitment and cooperation.
 Together, we can use our talents to get people excited about the events we promote.
 I’m excited to work with all of you.”

 Related: First Impression Mistake: Focusing on Going Above and Beyond

 In this video, Jenn, an Indeed Career Coach, explains how to prepare for your first day, and explains the common first impression mistake that people make at a new job by trying to go above and beyond right away.

 2. Take advantage of your company’s orientation program

 Orientation is one of the best times to introduce yourself.
 If your new employer has an orientation program, take advantage of the opportunity to introduce yourself to as many colleagues as possible.
 Having a more senior employee with you will make introductions easier and more comfortable.